 Establishing a value for vintage or antique rings requires specialized knowledge.
 At WP Diamonds, our team of jewelry buyers are experts in jewelry history and designs.
 As such, they are able to assess and value your ring based on the current secondhand market.

-What is the best way to sell your ring?
+What is the best way to sell your ring securely and for the best price?
 You have a variety of options available; the table below offers some insight into the pros and cons of each: